KB-WEB-DEVELOPMENT/Germanvalid/README.md

 3.USAGE
 ---------

-Note that the string input can be entered with empty spaces, parentheses, dashes, points, etc ... all non-digits characters are removed before the validity of the phone number is evaluated.
+Note that the string input can be entered with empty spaces, parentheses, dashes, dots, etc ... all non-digits characters are removed before the validity of the phone number is evaluated.

 3.1) validate_geo_number(STRING $input)